 Search friendly URLs are very important as they help Google properly index your pages.
 Make sure your different URLs explain what a page is showcasing (e.g. use www.website.com/1daytour/vancouver as opposed to www.website.com/8283289).
 Proper URLs help search engines identify what a relative page is about.
 At the same time, ensure that you don’t have duplicated content on your website.

 Every page should have a purpose, along with unique content.
 If you offer referring to similar concepts for a tour with minor variations around the subject (e.g. 2-day vs. 3-day kayaking tours with overlapping itineraries) – keep that information on one page.
 If you have several different pages for each variation, search engines most likely will not index all of them.
 Since they will likely choose one, you may as well make that one page have everything you want your customers to see.
 If you need to have different pages then make sure you change up the content/descriptions for the new page.

-3. Back links will likely be the biggest factor in your search engine rankings.
-What this essentially means is every website that has a link that goes back to your website (ex. an article on your company, a review site, social media, etc.) acts as a recommendation for your business.
-The larger the presence of the corresponding website, the greater the value of the link – New York Times would hold greater weight than a back link from your personal blog.
-Including keywords that match the ones on your website in the anchor of the back link also is very helpful for ranking, don’t just have them put click here.
+Backlinks will likely be the biggest factor in your search engine rankings.
+Backlinks are internal and external links within your website that make references to outside content in the form of hyperlinks (e.g. an article on your company, a review site, social media, etc.) and acts as a recommendation for your business.
+The larger the presence of the corresponding website, the greater the value of the link.
+For example, a backlink from the New York Times would hold greater value than a backlink from your personal blog.